lily-browniee/Analyze-Lymphocyte/README.md

 - <b>Areg</b> - Amphiregulin

-#### Panther Analysis
+### Panther Analysis
-All of the genes for Lymphocytes and Lymphocytes_PCT did not show any significant pathways in Pantherdb.org
+All of the significant genes for Lymphocytes and Lymphocytes_PCT did not show any significant pathways in Pantherdb.org